These Spider Web Cookies are fast and fabulous! Here are the supplies you’ll need:

 In a bowl, with mixer at medium speed, beat confectioners’ sugar, meringue powder and warm water until stiff peaks form, about 5 to 7 minutes.
 If icing is too thick, add a couple of drops of water.
 If icing is too thin, add additional confectioners’ sugar; continue beating until desired consistency.
 Tint icing with desired food coloring.
 Using pastry bag or squeeze bottle, decorate as desired. (squeeze bottle is a little easier for flooded applications).
 Use icing immediately.
 Keep covered with a damp cloth or plastic wrap to prevent drying.

-Meringue powder is available in specialty stores wherever cake-decorating equipment is sold.
+Meringue powder is available in stores wherever cake-decorating supplies are sold.